ludashen/rn-img-cache/README.md

 # rn-img-cache
 First, this project is improved from [react-native-img-cache](https://github.com/wcandillon/react-native-img-cache).
-Honestly, [react-native-img-cache](https://github.com/wcandillon/react-native-img-cache) is very easy to use, but I don't find it verifing whether the file correct in my real woriking situation, so sometimes we just could see a part of a image(kill the app process when downloading the image).So I modified the code to create a temp file when downloading, and made it right after the downloading was done.
+Honestly, [react-native-img-cache](https://github.com/wcandillon/react-native-img-cache) is very easy to use, but I don't find it verifing whether the file correct in my real working situation, so sometimes we just could see a part of a image(kill the app process when downloading the image).So I modified the code to create a temp file when downloading, and made it right after the downloading was done.
 It's just so easy.

 ## Showcase